AliceO2Group/Monitoring/README.md

 | verbosity      | DEBUG / INFO / PROD                           | no       | INFO           |
 | tags           | vector<unsigned int>                          | no       | -              |

-A metric can be constructed by providing required parameters:
+A metric can be constructed by providing required parameters (value and name):
 ```cpp
 Metric{10, "name"}
 ```